 - Ensure the cuff is properly positioned with the bottom edge just above the elbow.

-When you may need to check your blood pressure
+When you may need to check

 Your doctor will provide you with sound advice on when you should take your readings.
 However, to maintain consistency, it’s a good idea to ensure you are taking the readings at roughly the same time each day.

 Take multiple readings at one time with a two minute break in between.
-Calculate the average reading to make the figures more representative of your overall blood pressure.
+Calculate the average reading to make the figures more representative of your overall reading.
 If your blood pressure monitor doesn’t archive readings, be sure to have the same notebook handy so you can quickly equate and evaluate your readings.